sketchthat/btcmarkets/README.md

 If you're looking for a specific end-point support or want to contribute just [add an issue](https://github.com/sketchthat/btcmarkets/issues/new) or [open a PR](https://github.com/sketchthat/btcmarkets/pulls).

-Plan is to work through the API in the following order; ~Authentication~, Market Data, Account Management, Trading, Fund Transfer, Web Socket.
+Plan is to work through the API in the following order; ~Authentication~, ~Market Data~, ~Account Management~, Trading, Fund Transfer, Web Socket.

 Build